 - 1 cup beeswax

-- Melt all the ingredients, except the essential oils if using, in a double boiler.
+- Melt all the ingredients except essential oils in a double boiler.
 You can make your own double boiler by placing a glass bowl over a medium-size saucepan.

 - Bring the water to a boil until all the ingredients are melted.

-- Remove the bowl from the heat and let cool slightly before adding in essential oils.
+- Remove the bowl from the heat and let cool slightly.

 - Pour the mixture into silicon molds or metal salve tins, whatever you prefer to use.